 Tom holds a BS in General Science from Fordham University and a BS in Fire Protection Engineering from the University of Maryland.
 He is a registered Professional Engineer (Fire Protection Engineering) in 14 states and has over 40 years of experience.
 Additionally, Tom has 20 years’ experience as a volunteer firefighter achieving the rank of Captain.
 He was the editor of the 6th and 7th Editions of the NFPA 99 Handbook and co-authored two editions of NFPA’s "Fire and Life Safety in Health Care Facilities."
 Tom is the Past Chair of the SFPE’s Engineering Education Committee, Past Chair of the NFPA’s Health Care Section, is a Fellow in the Society of Fire Protection Engineers and is a Senior Project Manager with the Harrington Group.

-SFPE Carolinas is a non-profit, all-volunteer, professional organization.
+SFPE Greater Charlotte is a non-profit, all-volunteer, professional organization.